b005t3r/Starling-Extension-BatchRenderer/README.md

 public function setVertexUV(vertex:int, u:Number, v:Number):void { setVertexData(vertex, _uvID, u, v); }
 ```

-As you can see, they are all one-liners and all use an internal *BatchRenderer* methods and a vertex unique property IDs created when registering each property within *VertexFormat*.
+As you can see, they are all one-liners and all use internal *BatchRenderer* methods and vertex unique property IDs created when registering each property within *VertexFormat*.
 Now you can see what these IDs are for and how they let vertex properties to be accessed more efficiently than by using strings (hint: no string comparison is needed).

 Also, you've probably spoted the *inputTexture* property already, which does not use a vertex unique property ID.
 That's because textures are not set per vertex (duh!) - they are bound to one of the texture samplers. *BatchRenderer* makes setting and accessing textures really easy.
 You simply register as many as you need (but no more than Stage3D let's you to, I guess it's 8... or 4... let's make it your homework to find out), each with an unique name.
 Our renderer will only need one texture, so we simply call it *"inputTexture"* (kind of dull, I know).
 Same goes for constant registers (which we don't explicitely set here) - you set constats per shader, not per vertex.

-OK, we're done here.
-All essential properties can now be easily accessed using these few one-liner methods.
-But there's just one more thing to point out - none of these methods are really necessary.
-You could as well include the *renderer_internal* namespace in your client code and use the setVertexData() methods directly, right?
-Well, yes, you could, but you have to admit, it's much more elegant this way.

 Writing shaders
 ---------------

 Once you have your vertex format defined and your property accessors in place, it's time to add some shaders.

 AGAL is the shader language used by Stage3D.
-It is a simple assembly language, which means it's both - easy to understand and next to impossible to actually learn and use.
+It is a simple assembly language, which means it's both: a) easy to understand and b) next to impossible to actually learn and use.
 Seriously, to me, it was a nightmare... until I found out about EasyAGAL!
 EasyAGAL is a great compromise between writing an efficient, assembly code and writing an easy to read and understand, high level, abstract code.
 If you've never heard about it, don't worry - you'll get the hang of it in no time.
 If you think you won't, then... what the hell are you still doing here? :) This is a custom rendering extension after all, not an entry level tutorial! :)

 Sorry for that.
 Shaders.
 Here we go: